noise-lab/research-course/docs/index.md

 others for the benefit of both computer science Ph.D. students and others who might wish to teach a similar course.

-Nick and Alex created this site in Fall 2013 to add blog post material to the course content that already existed, to make the research advice and course exercises digestible for a broader audience.
+We created this site in Fall 2013 to add blog post material to the course content that already existed, to make the research advice and course exercises digestible for a broader audience.